App Design

 Pathly:

-Pathly helps riders with temporary or changing mobility constraints plan, adjust, and complete transit trips with greater confidence.
+Pathly helps riders with temporary or situational mobility constraints plan and complete transit trips with greater confidence.

-Designed for Montréal’s fragmented transit information ecosystem, Pathly shifts route planning from “what is fastest?” to “what is manageable for me today?” through personalized routing, real-time accessibility updates, and low-attention alerts.
+Designed for Montréal’s fragmented transit information ecosystem, Pathly shifts route planning from “what is fastest?” to “what is manageable for me today?” through personalized routing, real-time accessibility updates, and haptic alerts.

 Context